manufacturing vs industry whats the difference 3836

 Manufacturing industries produce tangible goods while industry includes service industries such as insurance, legal, accounting, and engineering.

-Industries can be divided into three categories: primary, secondary, and tertiary.
+Industries can be divided into primary, secondary, and tertiary.

-Primary industries are those that produce goods and services that people need for their everyday lives.
+Primary industries produce goods and services that people need for their everyday lives.
 These industries include agriculture, fishing, and manufacturing.

 Secondary industries produce goods and services that are not needed by the general public but are used by businesses or governments.
 These industries include transportation and tourism, health care, and finance.

-Tertiary industries produce goods and services that are not needed by anyone.
+Tertiary industries produce goods and services that no one needs.
 These industries include software development and consulting.

 The Differences Between Manufacturing and Industry